dataLanced/dataLanced.Github.io/Healthcare_Project.md

 <img src="images/Massachusetts Education Project.png?raw=true"/>

-In this project we are going to play the level of a newly hired health care data analyst at a hospital and because our supervisor is busy, they have given us a lot of tasks to handle for them
+In this project we are going to play the level of a newly hired health care data analyst at a hospital and because our supervisor is busy, they have given us a lot of tasks to handle for them.

+The tasks:

 - What does the time spent in the hospital look like?
 Are the majority of our patients spending less than 7 days?
 - Try to find out which medical specialties have the highest number of procedures on average.